NEW ADMISSIONS – IMPORTANT INSTRUCTIONS / INFORMATION

 These awards will be presented at the time of Convocation.

 No award by any name other than the above will be given by any institute on any occasion.
-However if any more award is considered necessary, it can be proposed for consideration by High Power Committee and the decision can then be taken with the approval of the President, Sri Balaji Society, Pune.
+However if any more award is considered necessary, it can be proposed for consideration by High Power Committee and the decision can then be taken with the approval of the President, Sri Balaji University, Pune.

 The award committee will be presided over by the Executive Director / Dean and will comprise of the following:-